weaverwhale/agents-playground/README.md

 npm run start
 ```

+### 🌐 Accessing the Application

+Once running, access the application at:

+- http://localhost:9876 (frontend and backend served from the same port)

 ## 🐋 Docker Support

 You can run the application using Docker, which simplifies setup and eliminates the need to install dependencies directly on your machine.